 Similar to notebooks, when you research bullet journalling it is very easy to get sucked into purchasing the most recommended products.
 The beauty of bullet journaling is that you can literally use any type of pen or pencil for your agenda.
 Heck, you could bullet journal in nail polish and lipstick if you wanted to.
 You can do whatever you want when it comes to your bullet journal.
 From the content you decide to include on each page to the types of pens you use, it is completely up to you.
 Everyone’s journal is going to be different and that’s the most fun part about this whole process.
 As a beginner or even someone who has been doing this for a number of years now, you can never have too much stationary.
-By looking at office supply companies like Office Monster, you’ll at least be able to get the basics that will get you started on this bullet journal journey.
-Once you have this sorted, depending on the look you are going for, you can add more to your stationary collection.

 - A ruler